-Dean, College of Engineering
+Dean, College of Engineering Luria Young, Ph.D.

-Verjanis A. Peoples

 Dean, College of Education

-Joyce O'Rourke, Ph.D.

-Dean, College of Arts and Humanities

 The academic organization of the Baton Rouge campus consists of 16 divisions:

 The Graduate School

 College of Agriculture, Family & Consumer Sciences

 College of Arts and Humanities

 College of Business

 College of Education

 College of Engineering

 College of Sciences

 School of Architecture

 School of Nursing

 Nelson Mandela School of Public Policy & Urban Affairs

 Dolores Margaret Richard Spikes Honors College

 University College

 Center for Service Learning and Continuing Education

 Army ROTC

 Naval ROTC

 Library

 THE GRADUATE COUNCIL

 The Graduate Council represents the members of the graduate faculty of the University in making policy decisions related to graduate degree programs.
-It is composed of eleven Graduate faculty members representing broad areas of the University, the Library, graduate students, and the Dean of the Graduate School.
+It is composed of eleven Graduate faculty members representing all the graduate programs including the Library.
 The current members of the council are:

-Joseph A. Meyinsse (Secretary), Ph.D.
+• Damien Ejigiri, Ph.D.

 Louisiana State University

-Dean of the Graduate School, Professor and Interim Chair,
+Dean of the Graduate School

-Department of Science/Mathematics Education

-Kamran Abdollahi, D.F.
+• Kamran Abdollahi, D.F.

 Stephen F. Austin University

 Professor and Chair, Department of Urban Forestry

 ADMINISTRATIVE OFFICERS - cont -

-Donald Anderson (Chair), Ed.D.
+• Donald Anderson (Chair), Ed.D.